 Note: The following routine is a simplified, shorter version of the one you’ll find in my book, 30 Days to a Clean and Organized House.
-If you want a thorough organization that includes your closet and dresser, along with a deep-cleaning of your bedroom, the book is the place to start.
+If you want a thorough organization that includes your closet and dresser, along all of the other rooms in your home, the book is the place to start.

 Get Rid of the Clutter

-1. Your bedroom is not a closet.
+1. Tidy up.
 Dirty clothes and shoes usually make up the bulk of bedroom clutter, though they shouldn’t.
-Dirty clothes should go straight to a laundry hamper as you undress, while shoes belong on the floor of the closet or in a shoe organizer.
+Dirty clothes should go straight to a laundry hamper as you undress.
+(I like this one because it lets me sort my clothes as I remove them.)
+Shoes belong on the floor of the closet or in a shoe organizer.
 Take care of both things before moving on to the next steps.
-(If your closet is a mess, plan to set aside a day to clean and organize it using this printable closet-cleaning routine.)

 2. Grab bags.
 You need three boxes or bags to dispose of clutter.
 Label them TRASH, DONATE and RETURN.

 3. Pick up trash.
 Grabbing the TRASH bag, pick up all food wrappers, magazines, wads of tissue, etc. and throw them away.
-Glance in your drawers as you work the room left-to-right and toss any trash you find there, too.
+Glance in your nightstand and dresser drawers as you work the room left-to-right, and toss any trash you find there, too.
 Put this bag outside the bedroom door.

 4. Collect.
 Go through your room again to gather things you no longer find useful or worth keeping.
 That yard-high Hurricane Glass from Mardi Gras during college, for example, or the pair of jeans you’ve tried on nine times and dropped on the floor — you know, the ones you haven’t been able to zip in the last two years.
-Glance through your drawers and pull out clothing or accessories you no longer wear, too.
-Put this bag outside the bedroom door.
+Go through your drawers and pull out clothing or accessories you no longer wear, too.
+Put all of these things into the DONATE bag and set it outside the bedroom door.

 5. Move it.
 Do one last pass through the room to gather items that belong elsewhere: your kids’ toys, your empty travel mug, the dog’s leash.
-Put this bag outside the bedroom door.
+Put the into the RETURN bag and set it outside the bedroom door.

 6. Wrap it up.
 Toss the trash, put the donation bag in the trunk of your car, and return items to their proper locations before you move on to the next step!